dmbarbour/wikilon/docs/LogicalWebSockets.md

 I plan to leverage WebSockets for the more reactive applications.
+I'll need to think about how these should interact with abstract virtual machines (whose primary form of communication is batched messages).
+I might want AVMs to transparently support websockets together with other communication models (such as HTTP).

-But I think it might be worthwhile to model *logical* sockets distinctly from the actual implementation layer.
+It might be worthwhile to model *logical* sockets distinctly from the actual implementation layer.
 Properties for logical sockets:

 * *transactional* - instead of 'bytes' as the atomic unit, we have 'paragraphs'.
 A paragraph may consist of multiple sentences, i.e. multiple logical operations.
 A paragraph is executed transactionally.
 Multiple paragraphs can be composed and executed transactionally.